hoffmangroup/BEHST-2022/README.md

 `brew install gnu-sed`

-`cd /BEST/bin/`
+`cd /BEHST/bin/`

 `gsed -i.bak 's/sed/gsed/g' project.sh`

 ## Execution instructions ##
-To run best, move to the /BEST/bin/ folder and execute the project.sh bash file.
-For example, to run BEST with the PrESSTo lung file as input and the input optimized hyper-parameter values QUERY = 24100 and TSS extension = 9400
+To run best, move to the /BEHST/bin/ folder and execute the project.sh bash file.
+For example, to run BEHST with the PrESSTo lung file as input and the input optimized hyper-parameter values QUERY = 24100 and TSS extension = 9400

-`cd /BEST/bin/`
+`cd /BEHST/bin/`

 `mkdir ../results/`